 Where the design community meets.

-Boston Product Designer Joined about 6 years ago
+Boston Product Designer Joined over 8 years ago

 I pretty much second Todd’s advice but would add another to it.

 My best advice is to consider if what you’re describing needs to be a binary ("either-or") type of situation right now.
 Sure a decision about whether to rework an existing thing or build a new feature becomes either-or at some point but maybe it needs not be that right now.

 Would it be possible at all for you, while not compromising the delivery of what teammates expect of you right now (sounds like that’s building out features on top of what you consider an ill-formed core), to design in parallel a minimum showable flow (or whatever artifact is best) of the core that you think should have been?
 That would allow you to show and demonstrate why taking time to redesign the core would put the product in a better position.
 Hopefully, the work itself will inspire teammates because they can compare and contrast the current state with this imagined alternate reality.
 It will surely provide an opportunity for conversation: At worst, you might find that others actually think your redesign is inferior!
 You might discover that they tried a similar approach but ran into a non-obvious show stopper which you had missed.
 Or, hopefully, you might be relieved to hear that they never before had anybody who had the skills and was in charge or tying it all together in a way that a product designer is uniquely qualified to do and OMG, this would work so much better!